 To register by mail, determine your total registration fee from the table below, fill out the appropriate registration form (adult or Junior Yearly Meeting), print it, and send it in with your registration check via postal mail to NYYM, 15 Rutherford Pl., New York NY 10003.
 Do not include any of your Silver Bay charges as part of our registration fees.

 To register online, determine your total registration fee from the table below, then click on the “Buy Now” button below.
+If you choose to make a voluntary donation to the Equalization Fund (tax deductible), include the amount in your total.
 Enter the amount of your payment in the space provided.
 Please add $3.00 to your total registration amount to cover NYYM’s PayPal expense.
 Do not include any of your Silver Bay charges as part of our registration fees.

 Clustering (staying in rooms that are close together) is required of all parents/guardians/sponsors and the children they are supervising.
 Mail or e-mail your registrations in at the same time.